EX-Turntable

 <D TT 600 0 2>

-Providing these tests have completed successfully, you are now ready to tune the turntable positions for your layout in preparation for defining the EX-RAIL configuration and putting EX‑Turntable to good use.
+Providing these tests have completed successfully, you are now ready to tune the turntable positions for your layout and configure your EX‑Turntable ready for operation.

 Tuning your turntable positions